snowwits/openend/README.md

 - Save your changes by clicking the "Save" button
 - Close the options

+### I only want the spoiler-free video player but I don't want to hide information in video lists
+- Click on the Open End icon in the Chrome toolbar.
+A popup opens
+- On the popup click on "Options..."
+- Go to the section "Items in video lists"
+- Check/uncheck the options under that section according to your preferences

 ## Roadmap and Version Notes
 [See here](VERSION_NOTES.md)